 of UToledo's physical therapy graduates find jobs within 6 months of receiving their license.

-of students in our competitive D.P.T. program pass the national licensure exam.
+of students in our competitive doctor of physical therapy program pass the national licensure exam.

-The University of Toledo's accredited doctoral program in physical therapy is competitive and challenging.
+The University of Toledo's accredited doctor of physical therapy program is competitive and challenging.

 Our D.P.T. graduates are well prepared to enter the job market, which is expected to grow 34% within the next decade (source: U.S. Bureau of Labor Statistics).
 UToledo physical therapy graduates have a nearly-perfect pass rate on the national licensure exam.